 LVT 2012 wh 2012 r 2015 rosé Modest fare

-LVT 2014 r 2014 wh 2012 rosé Competent wines from the very large Châteauneuf-du-Pape estate.
-A little mechanical at times, but the 2014 red and the 2015 reds were good **** wines, the latter full of gusto.
+LVT 2015 r 2014 wh 2012 rosé Competent wines from the very large Châteauneuf-du-Pape estate.
+A little mechanical at times, but both the 2014 red and the 2015 reds were good **** wines, the latter full of gusto.

 LVT 2014 r 2016 wh 2012 rosé From the Château de la Gardine at Châteauneuf-du-Pape stable, made by Eve Brunel.
 Agreeable whites, very drinkable, including the Côtes du Rhône.
 The Lirac red accentuates cool fruit, the 2014 a ***(*) w.o.w. wine

 LVT 2009 r 2008 rosé From Alain Jaume of Grand Veneur at Châteauneuf-du-Pape.
 A leading Lirac - very good, consistent quality.

 LVT 2015 rosé 2011 wh 2011 r good, lively wines, can be inconsistent

 LVT 2014 r 2015 rosé Fair; used to be a wacky, enterprising couple here, refugees from Algeria

 LVT 2015 r Soaked, modern, plush style on the Lirac.
 Buzzy *** 2015 Côtes du Rhône red

 LVT 2014 r 2014 wh Domaine name changed in 2011, seeking a higher profile.
 Also makes authentic Châteauneuf-du-Pape, is based at Roquemaure, opposite the Châteauneuf vineyards

 LVT 2015 wh 2010 r 2012 rosé Also make good Tavel and a beau Côtes du Rhône white.
 The domaine is converting to organic.